oneapi-src/oneDNN/README.md

 # Trademark Information

-Intel, the Intel logo, Intel Atom, Intel Core, Intel Xeon Phi, Iris, OpenVINO, the OpenVINO logo, Pentium, VTune, and Xeon are trademarks of Intel Corporation or its subsidiaries.
+Intel, the Intel logo, Arc, Intel Atom, Intel Core, Intel Xeon Phi, Iris, OpenVINO, the OpenVINO logo, Pentium, VTune, and Xeon are trademarks of Intel Corporation or its subsidiaries.

 \* Other names and brands may be claimed as the property of others.